 - Overseas: consular officers, agents, and staff work with crime victims and help them with the local police and medical systems.

-If you are the victim of a crime overseas:
+If you are the victim of a crime in Slovenia:

 We will assist you in managing the practical consequences of being a crime victim and provide you with information about accessing the criminal justice system.